fnocera/elasticsearch-ingest-opennlp/README.md

 | ingest.opennlp.model.file.date     | Configure the file for date entity recognition for the field date         |
 | ingest.opennlp.model.file.person   | Configure the file for person entity recognition for the field person     |
 | ingest.opennlp.model.file.WHATEVER | Configure the file for WHATEVER entity recognition for the field WHATEVER |
+We have added a few additional models/fields here....

 ## Development setup & running tests